 At the Facial Paralysis Institute, Botox is utilized as a Botox treatment for Bell’s palsy to address asymmetric facial movement in a novel manner to create a more symmetrical facial movement and reduce the signs of facial paralysis and synkinesis.
 Botox is most commonly utilized with neuromuscular retraining that will be performed by an experienced physical therapist.

 A: Botox is a protein derived from botulinum toxin that can counteract the typical effects of Bell’s palsy, which may include weakness and uncoordinated movement of the face; the condition may lead to temporary facial weakness or long-term facial nerve paralysis.

-Q: How Does Botox Treat Facial Paralysis?
+Q: How Does Botox Become Treatment For Bell’s Palsy?

 A: Botox is an effective, safe, and simple way to treat Bell’s palsy, partial facial nerve paralysis, and synkinesis.
 The protein is utilized to address asymmetric facial movement.
 It is designed to relax the muscles and prevent them from contracting.
 It relaxes unwanted muscle movements and reduces tension in areas of the face that are hyperactive due to synkinesis.
 It is an effective facial palsy treatment method.

 Q: Do Any Other Treatments Complement the Use of Botox?